Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

        - For Dockerhub, click on `Username with password` and add your details
        - For Kubernetes, click on `Secret file` and then upload the file `~/.kube/config`.
        ![alt text](img/image-5.png)
+       - For SSH agent, click on `SSH Username with private key` and then choose a username and enter content of private key.
+(Make sure public key is on github account)